Who we are and what we do

 Salome Kurth Principal Investigator

-Salome Kurth studied Biology at the University of Berne, obtained her PhD in sleep research and neuroscience from the University of Zurich, spent a postdoctoral period at the University of Colorado Boulder, USA, and is currently head of the Baby Sleep Lab in Zurich and in Fribourg.
+Salome Kurth studied Biology at the University of Berne, obtained her PhD in sleep research and neuroscience from the University of Zurich, spent a postdoctoral period at the University of Colorado Boulder, USA, and is currently Assistant Professor and head of the Baby Sleep Lab in Zurich and in Fribourg.
 She is interested in the connection between sleep and brain development, and particularly in the potential of supporting sleep regulation in early life in order to support strong health outcomes later in life.

 Being honest.
 Focusing on solutions.
 Accepting accountability for our work.
 Communicating regularly.
 Lifting each other up.